Windows Store Policies

-Thank you for your interest in developing apps for Windows and Windows Phone.
+Thank you for your interest in developing apps for Windows Store.
 We’re committed to a relationship with you that supports your ambitions and encourages a diverse catalog of high-quality, engaging apps for customers worldwide.
 We publish these policies with the dual goals of enabling developers and delighting our customers.

 A few principles to get you started:

 - Offer real value with your app.
 Provide a compelling reason to download your app from the Store.

 - Don’t mislead our joint customers about what your app can do, who is offering it, etc.

 - Don’t attempt to cheat customers, the system or the ecosystem.
 There is no place in our Store for any kind of fraud, be it ratings and review manipulation, credit card fraud or other fraudulent activity.

 Adhering to these policies should help you make choices that enhance your app’s appeal and audience.

 Your apps are crucial to the experience of hundreds of millions of customers.
 We can’t wait to see what you create and are thrilled to help deliver your apps to the world.